FrancescoSaverioZuppichini/my-spaces/README.md

 Since hugging face doesn't distribute the docker image used in their spaces, a lot of spaces won't work due to broken links or stuff like that.

+Not all space works, this is because I have no idea about which version of some package hugging face is using (e.g. `ffmepg`).
+If you are from hugging face, feel free to comment on this [issue](https://github.com/FrancescoSaverioZuppichini/my-spaces/issues/1)

 This project aims to provide transparent and real open machine learning demo to the people.
 If something doesn't work please feel free to open an issue :)

 Contributions are welcomed!